solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

   0x7d5e81e2000000000000000000000000000000000000000000000000000000000000008000000000000000000000000000000000000000000000000000000000000000c0000000000000000000000000000000000000000000000000000000000000010000000000000000000000000000000000000000000000000000000000000004c00000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000000000000000000006400000000000000000000000000000000000000000000000000000000000000010000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000100000000000000000000000000000000000000000000000000000000000000200000000000000000000000000000000000000000000000000000000000000344928c169a000000000000000000000000e6841d92b0c345144506576ec13ecf5103ac7f49000000000000000000000000000000000000000000000000000000000000004000000000000000000000000000000000000000000000000000000000000002c401d5062a000000000000000000000000a723c008e76e379c55599d2e4d93879beafda79c000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000c000000000000000000000000000000000000000000000000000000000000000009c33e8e47a5438b554b45b782bed73248b78e26754b37292265f0b4a3ede7874000000000000000000000000000000000000000000000000000000000003f48000000000000000000000000000000000000000000000000000000000000001e00000000000000000000000004dbd4fc535ac27206064b68ffcf827b0a60bab3f000000000000000000000000cf57572261c7c2bcf21ffd220ea7d1a27d40a82700000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000c000000000000000000000000000000000000000000000000000000000000000e41cff79cd000000000000000000000000a98dec0c8e0326756c956033bbf091081986d0ed00000000000000000000000000000000000000000000000000000000000000400000000000000000000000000000000000000000000000000000000000000064e17f52e9000000000000000000000000d570ace65c43af47101fc6250fd6fc63d1c22a860000000000000000000000006c411ad3e74de3e7bd422b94a27770f5b86c623b0000000000000000000000006801e4888a91180238a8c36594ec65797ec2dddf00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000002a546869732070726f706f73616c20757067726164657320746865204c322077657468206761746577617900000000000000000000000000000000000000000000
 ```

 A DAO member can check whether the calldata proposed on the governance matches the calldata from the script exeuction.
-It is crucial to note that two new addresses have been added to the `Addresses.sol` storage during proposal execution.
-However, these addresses are not included in the JSON file and must be added manually as new contracts have now been added to the system.
+It is crucial to note that two new addresses have been added to the `Addresses.sol` storage.
+These addresses are not included in the JSON files when proposal is run without the `DO_UPDATE_ADDRESS_JSON` flag set to true.

 The proposal script will deploy the contracts in `deploy()` method and will generate actions calldata for each individual action along with proposal calldata for the proposal.
 The proposal can be proposed manually using `cast send` with the calldata generated above.